kennonsr/hadoop_hbase_hive_spark_docker/README.md

-# HADOOP HBASE HIVE SPARK DOCKER CONTAINERS (MacOS and Linux tested)
+# HADOOP HBASE HIVE SPARK DOCKER CONTAINERS
+## MacOS and Linux tested and it is recommended, also you can deploy via WSL on Windows.

 Thanks to **Aditya Pal** - I forked his original project/repo (https://github.com/sciencepal/dockers).
 For this setup, considerable changes were done to make it work/integrate, having a development/lab Hadoop platform for testing purposes with udpdated compnents.